ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 duration it was not surprising when it was found that rap and pop also have tracks of similar length.
 When looking at the popularity of genres we found that pop and latin are similar and that rock and rap are similar.
-Though the strength of the similarites between rock and rap for popularity ratings is not near as strong as the similarity between pop and latin.
+Though the strength of the similirites between rock and rap for popularity ratings is not near as strong as the similarity between pop and latin.